dghosef/qdbp/doc/demo.md

     1 + 1. + 3. * 15.
   }.
 ```
+This can be used, for example, to handle file closing or for automatic benchmarking
 ### DSL Creation
 We can create our own DSLs in qdbp, even though we don't have macros.
 Here is a sample DSL syntax for a build system we could implement
 ```ocaml